snail-fuji/beads/README.md

 # Example

-Find session segments with connection error during intro cutscene, and the end of cutscene was delayed,presumably because of an error.
+Find session segments with connection error during intro cutscene, and the end of cutscene was delayed, presumably because of this error.
 ```
 session_start
 => A: IntroStarted